 Correction of Data in the Data Pipeline

 Almost all data has errors that need to be fixed.
 For example, a dataset may have some values abbreviated, like some states may be referred to as AZ instead of Arizona or FL instead of Florida while in other places the full values like Colorado (not CO) or Delaware (not DE) may have been put in.
 The categories will need to be corrected here.
 Errors that need to be fixed could include ZIP codes that are not in use or currency inconsistencies along with corrupt records that may need to be removed.
 Data deduplication is another process that often needs to be run to remove multiple copies of the same data, this helps reduce storage space requirements.
-An Alternative to Matillion and Fivetran for SQL Server to Snowflake Migration
+How to Manage Data Quality (The Case for DQM)

 Loading Data in the Data Pipeline